Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 - Support antioxidant defenses that help regulate tissue stress

-- Modulate cytokines connected to swelling and fluid changes
+- Modulate cytokines connected to swelling and immune activity

-These themes help explain why turmeric appears in discussions related to swelling, recovery, and long-term inflammatory balance.
+These mechanisms help explain why turmeric frequently appears in research related to swelling, recovery, and inflammatory balance.

 → Turmeric for Chronic Inflammation